Maverickbitcoder/Web-development-Projects/Typing speed test.md

 - All data (e.g., best WPM history) is stored locally in your browser’s local storage.
 - This game works offline once loaded in the browser.

----

-Feel free to customize this README to match your profile or project theme!